Set up a Slack workspace for your college or university course

 Create your Slack workspace from slack.com

-- You can have an unlimited number of users and channels on all Slack subscriptions, including the Free, Standard and Plus subscriptions.
+- You can have an unlimited number of users and channels on all Slack plans, including the Free, Standard and Plus plans.

 - If your institution already uses Slack Enterprise Grid, you can request a workspace for your course directly from your campus technology team.